servicedeployed/project-init/README.md

 This image takes up to 2 ENV Variables, `URL` & `OAUTH_TOKEN`. `OAUTH_TOKEN` is only needed for private GitHub or GitLab.com repositories.
 The YAML or Git repo will be initialized to `/project` for future use on other initialization steps.

+## Volumes

+Mount `/project` to your local system if you want to view the initialized files or use that path in another Kubernetes deployment.

+Clone the public repo into `$LOCAL_MACHINE_PATH`:

+`docker run -e URL="https://github.com/servicedeployed/public-repo.git" -v $LOCAL_MACHINE_PATH:/project innovoedge/project-init`

 ## Examples

 - `docker run -e URL="https://github.com/servicedeployed/super-secret-repo.git" -e OAUTH_TOKEN="$GITHUB_TOKEN" innovoedge/project-init`